Worship Music for Toddler Tantrums (A Gentle Reset for Big Feelings)

 Even if your toddler never remembers this tantrum, they are learning something important:

-• “My feelings don’t scare my mom.”
+“My feelings don’t scare my mom, so they don’t scare God.”

-• “I’m safe even when I’m upset.”
+“I’m safe even when I’m upset and Jesus is always with me.”

 And spiritually, you’re modeling a powerful truth: God is near in the messy middle.
 Worship isn’t only for the quiet moments—it’s for the moments we need help coming back.